pina131714/MLOps-Lab2/README.md

 | `rotate` | Rotates the image by an angle. | `uv run python -m cli.cli rotate tiger.jpg 90 -o rotated.jpg` |
 | `normalize` | Normalizes pixel values to [0, 1]. | `uv run python -m cli.cli normalize tiger.jpg` |

-### 2. FastAPI Web API

-The API runs on `uvicorn` and accepts image uploads and form data.

-1.  **Start the API Server:**
-    ```bash
-    uv run python -m api.api
-    ```

-2.  **Access Documentation:**
+2. Deployed Services
-    Open your browser to `http://0.0.0.0:8000/docs` to see the Swagger UI and interact with the endpoints.

-Key Endpoints:
-POST /predict: Requires a file upload; returns a random prediction.
-POST /resize: Requires a file upload, width (Form), and height (Form); returns the resized image.
-POST /grayscale: Requires a file upload; returns the grayscale image.
+The primary interaction points for the application are the deployed services:
+- API (Backend): Accessible via your Render public URL (e.g., `https://mlops-lab2-api.onrender.com/docs`).
+- GUI (Frontend): Accessible via your Hugging Face Space URL (e.g., `https://huggingface.co/spaces/pina131714/mlops-lab2-gui`).

 ## Testing
 The project includes unit and integration tests for all components (logic, CLI and API).
+The project maintains the same testing standards from Lab 1.

 ### Running Tests
 Use the `Makefile` to run the test suite: